coagulant/copydog/docs/index.rst

 Markup conversion
 ^^^^^^^^^^^^^^^^^
-Copydog tries to use Pandoc_ tool to convert issue text between between services.
+Copydog tries to use Pandoc_ tool to convert issue text between services.
 For example, Trello understands Markdown_ and Redmine uses Textile_.
-If you dont' have pandoc installed, issues texts would be transferered as is.
+If you don't have pandoc installed, texts will be transferred as is.
-This not always nice looking, so I advice you to install pandoc anyway.
+It doesn't always look nice, so I advise you to install pandoc anyway.

-You can provide a path to pandoc binary in config under ``copydog`` section.
+You should provide a path to pandoc binary in config under ``copydog`` section to make it work.

 .. code-block:: yaml